unChaz/sci-fi-5e/srd/races/spliced.md

 You have proficiency with the Survival skill.

 ##### Mark the Scent
 As a bonus action, you can mark one creature you can see within 10 feet of you.
 Until the end of your next long rest, your proficiency bonus is doubled for any ability check you make to find the marked creature, and you always know the location of that creature if it is within 60 feet of you.
-You can’t use this trait again until you finish a short or long rest.
+You can't use this trait again until you finish a short or long rest.

 ##### Shifting feature
 While shifted, you have advantage on Wisdom checks.